chalkinshmeal/lockout/README.md

 Each team races to complete a series of tasks within a time limit.
 Once a task is completed, it is locked out so that no other team can complete the task.
 The team with the most points at the end of the time limit wins.
 In the event of a tie, a sudden death round is held to determine the winner.
 Tasks are chosen randomly from a programmed list, limited by the `maxTaskCount` field.

+# Commands
+- `/lockout compass` - Gives a lockout compass, used to specify teams and look at tasks
+- `/lockout help` - Shows a help message
+- `/lockout start` - Starts a lockout game
+- `/lockout stop` - Stops a lockout game
+- `/lockout team <team name> <material name>` - Creates a team

 # Config
 A `config.yml` file is auto-generated if there is none.
 Global and task-specific settings can be found here.
 Some tasks may not have a config entry.